For those of you who do not know about or read Cunard's blog... here is a interesting and relevant article.

 She has 7 “neighborhoods”, like her sister, Oasis.

----Central Park, with real plants and trees running down the center line of the ship, sporting shops and restaurants.
+They are…---Central Park, with real plants and trees running down the center line of the ship, sporting shops and restaurants.
 Photo at left "Launch of Royal Caribbean International's newest ship Allure of the Seas.
 Central Park." by flickr member "new cruise ships"

 ---The Boardwalk, a large open outdoor space at the aft end of the ship, modeled after different ocean side boardwalks around the world like the famous Santa Monica pier here in California.
 It has several restaurants, stores, bars, and handmade wooden carousel, rock climbing walls and at the stern of the ship; an Aqua Theater with original diving and acrobat shows.